anyaevostinar/anyaevostinar.github.io/classes/201-f21/HW4.md

 permalink: /classes/201-f21/hw4
 ---

-# Logistics
+## Logistics
 30 points, due Friday, Oct 15th by 10PM.
 Like all assignments, there is a 48-hour, no questions asked extensions policy.
 If you have a tech issue, a health issue, or some other issue that impedes making the deadline, use this policy.
 You or your partner need to notify me that you're using the policy via email, CC'ing the partner.
 Extensions beyond the 48-hour policy will only be considered in extenuating circumstances, and circumstances that arise between the original deadline and the extension are generally not extenuating - the deadline is still Friday, not 48 hours later.

-# Goals
+## Goals
 To gain a better understanding of linked lists by implementing one that inserts values into sorted positions and maintains forward and backward pointers.

-# Assignment Type and Collaborative Learning Expectations
+## Assignment Type and Collaborative Learning Expectations
 This is a homework assignment that you'll be handing in on Moodle.

 You must work on this homework with your assigned partner (if you have one) via pair programming.
 That means that you cannot write **any** code without your partner and you must both be fully engaged and discussing the code at all times while working.
 See the [collaboration policy](collaboration) for details.

-# Setup and Requirements
+## Setup and Requirements
-Go to our Team on Repl.it and open the project HW3.

-You should first create a Collaborations.txt document and update it with any sources (webpage or people) that you get help from.
-This includes even just looking up a function, always better to be safe!
+Mount COURSES, download the [HW4 starter code](HW4Starter.zip) and move it to your StuWork/username folder.
+You should follow the same process of compressing your files and uploading them to Moodle to submit your homework.

+Create a file `Collaborations.txt` and put in any help that you get on this assignment including sources that you reference and help from lab assistants or the prefect.
+Make sure to refer to the [Collaboration page](collaboration) on what collaborations are allowed for homework assignments.

-The code that you write for this assignment will build on top of the Country.java class that you wrote previously.
+The code that you write for this assignment will build on top of the `Country` class that you worked with previously.
-You should copy that file over to this project.
+I've provided my own version of it and the boilerplate code for reading in from a file and creating a `Country`.

 ## Specification
-For this assignment, you'll make a new class, `SortedLinkedList` that consists of a linked list that adds items in sorted order according to a previously set indicator and order.
+For this assignment, you'll make a new class, `CountrySorterList` that consists of a linked list that adds items in sorted order according to a previously set indicator and is able to provide the user with the minimum and maximum countries for the given indicator.

-## Comparator
+### Comparator
-If you were thinking after the last assignment that there has got to be a better way of sorting, you are right!
+If you were thinking after the Country Stats Displayer assignment that there has got to be a better way of sorting, you are right!
 In Java, there is an interface called the `Comparator` that focuses on allowing two objects of the same type to be compared easily.
+This is slightly different than the `Comparable` interface discussed and used in the book because it doesn't assume that the class has an inherent order, and instead orders the objects of the class based on the user specified `indicator`.
 First you will create a comparator that will then be stored in your linked list later.

 Create a new class `CountryComparator` that implements the `Comparator` interface for Country: